(Inspired by one of my regular haunts: the ‘My Morning Routine’ blog)

 I first check my email at 09:30, in the loo.
 Even then I just read them, and process them – read, delete, save to Instapaper, or label (‘to-do’).

 Replying to email happens in the post lunch session.
-I am usually slow and unfocused then, and productivity is any way low.
+I am usually slow and unfocused then, and productivity is low.
 So, it seemed the best time to cater to distracting, non-focused tasks.

-I have two scripts that send me emails.
+I also have two scripts that send me emails.
 One is the daily statistics email – it sends me a summary of my apps’ weekly average users, number of reviews, and mean rating.
 It arrives in my inbox just before 09:00.
 I read and delete it during the 09:30 check.
-Other is the feedback emails from users of the extensions.
+Other is the feedback emails from users of my apps and extensions.
 These used to come as they were sent.
-Now these are also scheduled to arrive between 14:00 and 15:00.
+Now these are also scheduled to arrive in a batch between 14:00 and 15:00.

 Do you use any apps or products to enhance your sleep or morning routine?